Irish Tour ’74 (Deluxe Edition)

 These days with the internet music in all its forms appears to be all around us at the press of a button yet when I was growing up in the 1970’s you had to save up your pocket money to buy a new LP every month or two, and then you had to loan them to friends in exchange for something they owned and you didn’t; which was the only way to discover new music as, apart from the Sainted John Peel, BBC radio hardly ever played the music I liked and on TV we had 50 minutes per week on the Old Grey Whistle Test.

 Perhaps that is why my/our generation value music so much; it was hard to come by!

 Which brings me to the only musician that I own every single album they’ve recorded and a handful of bootlegs; ladies and gentlemen I give you…….Mr.
 Rory Gallagher.

-Thankfully for fans like me, Rory’s brother Donal know owns and controls the back catalogue; releasing artifacts on an occasional basis that he feels his pernickety brother would have approved of; making releases like this something of an event in British (and Irish) music circles.
+Thankfully for fans like me, Rory’s brother Donal know owns and controls the back catalogue; releasing artefacts on an occasional basis that he feels his persnickety brother would have approved of; making releases like this something of an event in British (and Irish) music circles.